QuCF/scripts-py/README.md

 # scripts-py
-Python scripts mostly for the postprocessing
+Python scripts mostly for the postprocessing.